 When you dream about people you know, you are not actually dreaming about them.
 Rather, the people in your dreams actually represent aspects of yourself.
 Yes, even in our dreams, we're all a little self-obsessed!

 Dream meanings are subjective because meaning is subjective.
 If your dreams mean something to you, that means something.
-Content analysis approaches are looking at the common themes, which may also reveal common or universal meanings, but we’re not there yet.
-In a study by Nielsen and Powell in 2015, it was found people perceived there to be a causation between eating specific foods and bizarre or disturbing dreams, but there were other factors that influenced this kind of dreaming.
+Some studies have found that people perceived there to be a causation between eating specific foods and bizarre or disturbing dreams, but there are other factors that influence this kind of dreaming.
 This included sleep quality, emotional stress, and poor mental well-being.
 In fact, indicators of wellness like good sleep quality, healthy diet and longer fasting between meals were associated with vivid dreams.

 In some cases, this paralysis can even carry over into the waking state for as long as 10 minutes, a condition known as sleep paralysis.
 While the experience can be frightening, experts advise that it is perfectly normal and should last only a few minutes before normal muscle control returns.

 Let's now explore what certain dreams could mean...

 When you have a dream about someone it is important to remember the dream exactly as it happens in order to understand exactly what it means.

 Dreaming of family members typically represents your characteristics.
 A dream involving your cousin having a car accident or maybe an urgent situation could indicate that a part of your personality could be a little used.
 If your cousin is in your dream, but not as an active participant, this might suggest that you’re not allowing your positive characteristics to be displayed in the real world